PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -The same active roll bottomcap fix as Cel as they use the same roll graphics.

 -Fixed the hold's slight gradient mismatches at the top loop point like Cel too.

+-----Robot-----

+-The same active roll bottomcap fix as Cel as they use the same roll graphics.

+-Added the white fantastic graphic and fallback explosion file from Metal.

+-Added the same lift code that Peter added to Metal for consistency.

+----Vivid-----

+-The same active roll bottomcap fix as Cel as they use the same roll graphics.

+-Added the white fantastic graphic and fallback explosion file from metal.

+-Copied over the arrow model as a lift model and tweaked it's code to point to the new lift stuff.

+-Added the same lift code that Peter added to Metal.
+But then needed to edit-create lift graphics from the main arrow graphics to match.

 ====================